SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 You could use generics to implement operations like flipping a shape vertically, as shown in the code below.
+However, there's an important limitation to this approach:
-However, this approach has a drawback: it exposes the full chain of transformations as the resulting shape's type.
+It exposes the full chain of transformations as the resulting shape's type.

 .. testcode:: opaque-result
     :compile: true